ynaroditsky/OmniAssist/README.md

             ],
             "outputPrompt": [
-                "Please answer the following in full sentences without using bulleted lists or parentheses only using the information given above. ", "If the information is not explicitly given above, please only respond  \"!!UNKNOWN!!\" if the question asks for next claim, only respond \"!!NEXT!!\", ", "if the question asks for previous claim, only respond \"!!PREV!!\", if the the person indicates they are done, only respond \"!!DONE!!\",", "if the question asks for an operator or agent, only respond \"!!AGENT!!\"\n\n {{question}}", ]
+                "Please answer the following in full sentences without using bulleted lists or parentheses only using the information given above. ", "If the information is not explicitly given above, please only respond  '!!UNKNOWN!!' if the question asks for next claim, only respond '!!NEXT!!', ", "if the question asks for previous claim, only respond '!!PREV!!', if the the person indicates they are done, only respond '!!DONE!!',", "if the question asks for an operator or agent, only respond '!!AGENT!!'\n\n {{question}}" ]
         },
         {